-- Which of the type of mold needs minimal water to start to grow (48 to 72 hours) after a water event?
+- 1. Which of the type of mold needs minimal water to start to grow (48 to 72 hours) after a water event? - a.
+Aspergillusb.
+Stachybotrysc. mVOCsd.
+Alveoli - 2.
+Which of the following types of mold can begin growing as soon as 7 days following a water event but only with very wet water conditions? - a.

-- a.
 Aspergillus b.
-Stachybotrys

-- c. mVOCs d.
-Alveoli

-- 2. Which of the following types of mold can begin growing as soon as 7 days following a water event but only with very wet water conditions?

-- a.
-Aspergillus b.
-Penicillium

-- c.
+Penicillium c.
 Stachybotrys d.
-Pen/Asp
+Pen/Asp c.
+Mold volatile organic compound

-- 3. Mold can cause many adverse health effects in mold sensitive people, but does NOT degrade wooden building materials as is the case with dry rot and wood rot. - a.
+- Mold can cause many adverse health effects in mold sensitive people, but does NOT degrade wooden building materials as is the case with dry rot and wood rot. a.
 True b.
 False - 4. mVOC's produced by growing molds and released into the air as a byproduct of mold growth, often have strong and/or unpleasant odors.
-What does mVOC stand for? - a.
-Microbial volatile odor compoundb.
-Microbial volatile organic - b.
-Microbial volatile organic compound - c.
-Mold volatile organic compound b.
-48
+What does mVOC stand for?

+a.
+Microbial volatile odor compound

+b.
+Microbial volatile organic

+compound

 - 5. Which of the following statements are true? - a.
 Growing molds produce "musty" or "earthy" odors. - b.
 The odors that come from dormant molds are called mVOCs. - c.
 All molds regardless of color can produce mVOCs. - d.
 HEPA air filters will not remove mVOC odors. - 6.
 Which of the following is NOT a condition that affects mold growth?
 Pick one. - a.
-Temperature

-- b.
+Temperature b.
 Water c.
-Food Source - d.
-Season of the year e.
+Food Source e.
 All of the above are needed for mold growth. - 7.
-Per EPA: Water should be dried within hours to avoid mold growth. - a.
-24
+Per EPA: Water should be dried within hours to avoid mold growth.